-Strengths of YieldStreet
+Strengths of Yieldstreet

-- High yields and easy-to-make investments: YieldStreet couldn’t really make it any easier, technically, to select potential investments.
+- High yields and easy-to-make investments: Yieldstreet couldn’t really make it any easier, technically, to select potential investments.
 It’s easy to allocate a certain amount of your capital to each loan, and the prominent details of each are presented in an easy-to-read summary.
 You’ll read sections on the investment’s positives and negatives, and you can download further information too.
-It’s easy to go by what YieldStreet says, but investors will want to investigate and analyze each investment themselves.
+It’s easy to go by what Yieldstreet says, but Yieldstreet investors will want to investigate and analyze each investment themselves.
 And those high yields?
-The company is targeting 8% to 20% annual returns, a level that would make almost any investor’s mouth water.
-The company projects that already-financed investments are on track for a 12.6% annual return.
+The company’s internal rate of return is 12.15% as of this writing.

-Drawbacks of YieldStreet
+Drawbacks of Yieldstreet

-- Pricey management fees: The company clearly outlines that it takes a 1% to 4% management fee on all offerings on its financed deals, and that isn’t cheap.
-For each deal, the company highlights the expected net investment return, and it would be all too easy to bury the management fee in the fine print.
-But it does disclose the fees on its summary page for each deal (and not in illegible legalese either), so kudos for that.
+- Pricey management fees: The company clearly outlines that it takes a 1% to 2% management fee on all offerings on its financed deals, and that isn’t cheap.
+Of course, the appeal of Yieldstreet is the access to traditionally inaccessible deals, and the company is charging a premium for that access.
+The company earns transparency points, however: It highlights the expected net investment return for each deal and discloses the fees on its summary page for each deal (and not in illegible legalese either), so kudos for that.

 - Illiquid investments: Another downside to these investments, relative to traditional stock and bond investments, is that they are tied up completely for the life of the project and are illiquid.
 The company clearly spells out how long each project should last, and projects may run for just a few months to several years.
 If you can’t keep your money in that long and need access to it, this kind of investing won’t be for you.

-- Ongoing fees: It’s not just the management fee that comes out of your account but also an ongoing fee for each investment, and this fee depends on the type of legal structure set up to house the investment.
+- Ongoing fees: It’s not just the management fee that comes out of your account but also an ongoing fee for each investment which depends on the type of legal structure set up to house the investment.
 This fee pays for such things as an annual audit and filing fees with the SEC.
 Depending on the specific type of structure, first-year fees run $100 to $150, while subsequent years cost $30 to $70.
 That can be more pricey than you think and can really ding your returns, especially if you’re investing smaller amounts.
 For instance, if you invested the minimum in each deal — $10,000 — and earned a 9% return, a $150 fee would eat up one-sixth of your first-year interest and as much as one-twelfth of your interest in subsequent years.
 That’s no trivial fee, and it encourages you to invest more in each deal, which may or may not be prudent.

 - Uncertain risks and an unproven business model: The company does provide key details of each deal, a useful guide for what to watch out for and a prospectus.
 However, there may be further or unknown risks investors must ascertain for themselves (just as there are in publicly traded investments).
-That means investors in YieldStreet really need to be able to analyze these potential investments effectively and perhaps even have some background conducting such analysis.
-There’s no one who’s going to do this work for you, so if you’re not comfortable doing it, YieldStreet may not be for you.
+That means investors in Yieldstreet really need to be able to analyze these potential investments effectively and perhaps even have some background conducting such analysis.
+There’s no one who’s going to do this work for you, so if you’re not comfortable doing it, Yieldstreet may not be for you.
 In addition, the returns on offer here imply high risk, and risky investments often perform poorly during tough times.
 Of course, this is not a prediction but something prudent investors will want to analyze for themselves.

-Is YieldStreet safe?
+Is Yieldstreet safe?